GoTeamEpsilon/purpose/README.md

 ## Purpose

-We are group of like-minded people who strive and thrive to contribute their bit to the open source world.
-We are a small open source development group working on interesting projects that serve as educational resources as well as provide value to existing open source projects.
+We are a group of like-minded people who strive to contribute their bit to the open source world.
+We focus on adding value to interesting and useful open source projects as well as educational resources.

 ## Current Project(s)